-Registered nurses who are certified by BCCNM are allowed to perform certain restricted activities within their autonomous scope of practice.
-Decision support tools (DSTs) set out the activities that are included in the certified practice.
+Registered nurses who are certified by BCCNM are authorized to perform certain restricted activities within their autonomous scope of practice.
+Specific Certified Practice decision support tools (DSTs) set out the activities that are included in the certified practice.

 Certified practices are outlined in Section 8 of the

-Carry out some restricted activities autonomously (as set out in decision support tools) that would otherwise require an order, e.g., administering, compounding or dispensing Schedule I medications
+Carry out some restricted activities autonomously (as set out in decision support tools) that would otherwise require an order, e.g., diagnosing diseases/disorders, administering, compounding or dispensing Schedule I medications

-The DSTs and competencies for each area are maintained by the
+The Certified Practice DSTs and the competencies for each area are maintained by the

 Nurses and Nurse Practitioners of BC (NNPBC).

-Registered Nurses who complete BCCNP certification in Reproductive Health: Sexually Transmitted Infections may diagnose and treat some sexually transmitted syndromes and infections in clients 14 years of age and older unless otherwise specified within an individual decision support tool (DST).
+Registered Nurses who complete BCCNM certification in Reproductive Health: Sexually Transmitted Infections may diagnose and treat some sexually transmitted syndromes and infections in clients 14 years of age and older as set out within the STI decision support tools (DST).

 Consultation or referral to a physician or nurse practitioner is required for all pregnant or breastfeeding clients.

-Remote Nursing Certified Practice frequently (but not necessarily) occurs in communities where there is no resident physician or nurse practitioner, but where physicians or nurse practitioners visit the community periodically and are available to provide consultation to the registered nurse.
+Remote Practice Certifid Practice frequently (but not necessarily) occurs in communities where there is no physician or nurse practitioner located in the community, but where physicians or nurse practitioners visit the community periodically and are available to provide consultation to the registered nurse.

 Remote Nursing Practice includes Sexually Transmitted Infections and Contraceptive Management.